GarethW1994/registrations_numbers_webapp/README.md

 <ul>
 	<li>In your terminal navigate to your projects folder and clone the repo using: <pre>git clone (url link)</pre></li>
-	<li>Check if you have node installed on your machine or not, you can check this by using <pre>node -v</pre>, if a version is returned then
+	<li>Check if you have node installed on your machine or not, you can check this by using <pre>node -v</pre></li>
-	well done you have node installed on your machine !
+	<li> This should return a version if so, well done you have node installed on your machine !
 If this fails you can install node , </li>
 </ul>

 Live Demo: <a href="http://registrations-numbers-webapp.herokuapp.com/">Registrations Web App</a>